Australia begins coronavirus vaccinations

-Canberra [Australia], February 21 (ANI/Xinhua): Prime Minister Scott Morrison has become one of the first Australians to receive a coronavirus vaccine.
+Canberra, Feb 21 (IANS) Prime Minister Scott Morrison has become one of the first Australians to receive a coronavirus vaccine.

-Morrison on Sunday morning received his first dose of the Pfizer COVID-19 vaccine alongside Chief Medical Officer Paul Kelly and a small group of aged care residents and staff and frontline pandemic workers.
+Morrison on Sunday morning received his first dose of the Pfizer Covid-19 vaccine alongside Chief Medical Officer Paul Kelly and a small group of aged care residents and staff and frontline pandemic workers, the Xinhua news reported.

-Jane Malysiak, an 84-year-old World War II survivor, was the first Australian to receive a vaccine, according to The Australian Broadcasting Corporation (ABC).
+Jane Malysiak, an 84-year-old World War II survivor, was the first Australian to receive a vaccine, according to a media report.

 Earlier on Sunday, Health Minister Greg Hunt said that the decision was made to vaccinate political leaders early in order to instill confidence in vaccines.
 Anthony Albanese, the leader of the Opposition Labor Party, will receive vaccines within days.

 "Many people are worried, has this been too quick?
-And we had to show that it's been full, thorough assessment and that we believe in the safety ourselves," he told ABC television.
+And we had to show that it's been full, thorough assessment and that we believe in the safety ourselves," he said.

 Hunt said that the first goal of Australia's vaccine rollout, which will begin in full on Monday, was protecting the community.